-Following an intensive period of development, in consultation with students and practicing artists, Plymouth College of Art has launched a hybrid of live online and on-campus creative practice.
+Following an intensive period of development, in consultation with students and practicing artists, Plymouth College of Art launched a hybrid of live online and on-campus creative practice in summer 2020.
 In line with Government guidelines, as of Monday 5 October 2020, we are open and welcoming applicants and returning students back on campus at our Tavistock Place main site.

 As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities were asked to close their buildings in March to slow the spread of Covid-19.
 Teaching was moved online immediately with no disruption for undergraduate, MA and A-Level-equivalent post-16 students.

 Over the summer, our teaching has been redesigned to take advantage of the new hybrid delivery model, supported by one-to-one and group workshops that will happen on and off-campus in specialist workshops and live digital platforms.
 Alongside this, the college has updated its support and training materials, moving academic, pastoral, careers, library and other professional support services online.

 Access to the right working spaces and facilities is vital for artists, designers and makers, which is why the College plans to allow students to pursue and complete their studies and develop their creative practice with as much space for making within campus-based specialist workshops and studios as possible, subject always to Government guidelines and pandemic controls.

 New and returning students will have access to group teaching with academics and highly-skilled technical demonstrators within our industry-standard workshop and studio spaces, alongside live video-based lectures, tutorials, one-to-one activities and integrated offline learning.

 The college’s main Tavistock Place campus is open six days a week, with late-night access Monday to Thursday.

 - Design and layout improvements to our IT suite, ensuring social distancing and compliance with expert advice on sanitisation;